dkoehl/downloadlinkgrabber/Readme.md

 # Ebooklink Grabber

 ## What it does
-* this script checks external ebook page for download links
+* this script checks external ebook page for download links and saves in txt file.